cscorley/dissertation/chapters/2_related/1_tr.md

 ##### Mean Average Precision (MAP)

-Mean average precision uses AP to compute the scores over all queries, and is useful for summarizing the effectiveness of multiple queries.
+Mean average precision uses AP to compute the scores over all queries, and is useful for summarizing the effectiveness of multiple queries [@Manning-etal_2008].

 \begin{equation}
 \operatorname{MAP} =